|

 Kabbalistic Mysticism is difficult to describe and has a very complicated history that was originally oral in nature (as was the Talmud, which is the "Oral Torah"), and committed to writing during the Middle Ages in books such as the "Zohar".
 Many of these writings were alleged to be secret ancient writings or compilations of secret ancient writings.

-In order to show how difficult and involved the man-made idea of Kabbalah is, we've borrowed the following in-depth information from the traditional Jewish website, Judaism 101:
+To show how difficult and involved the man-made idea of Kabbalah is, we've borrowed the following in-depth information from the traditional Jewish website, Judaism 101:

 ...Like most subjects of Jewish belief, the area of mysticism is wide open to personal interpretation.
 Some traditional Jews take mysticism very seriously; it is an integral part of Chasidic Judaism, for example, and passages from kabbalistic sources are routinely included in traditional prayer books.
 Other traditional Jews take mysticism with a grain of salt.
 One prominent Orthodox Jew, when introducing a speaker on the subject of Jewish mysticism, said basically, "it's nonsense, but it's Jewish nonsense, and the study of anything Jewish, even nonsense, is worthwhile."